yshuman1/Auto-Layout-Practice-iOS12/README.md

 # Auto-Layout-Practice

-Learn to make iOS Apps with [The App Brewery](https://www.appbrewery.co) 📱 | Project Stub | (Swift 4.0/Xcode 9) - Auto Layout Practice App
+Learn to make iOS Apps with [The App Brewery](https://www.appbrewery.co) 📱 | Project Stub | Auto Layout Practice App

 Beginner: Download the starter project files as .zip and extract the files to your desktop.